Undergraduate Course: Stochastic Differential Equations (MATH10085)

 |Academic year 2015/16, Available to all students (SV1)

 Seminar/Tutorial Hours 5,

 |Assessment (Further Info)

 |Main Exam Diet S2 (April/May)||Stochastic Differential Equations (MATH10085) ||2:00|

 On completion of this course, the student will be able to:

-- Manipulate and solve simple SDEs.
+- Ability to manipulate and solve simple SDEs.

-- Solve problems in SDEs that require additional insight beyond seen examples.
+- Solve problems in SDEs that require additional insight beyond seen examples